 - TRICARE plans (except limited-coverage plans)

-The shared responsibility payment does not apply to you if you have one of these types of health insurance—at least if you had it all year.
-Otherwise, the shared responsibility payment must be calculated in two ways.
-You're responsible for paying whichever calculation amounts to more.
+The shared responsibility payment did not apply to you if you had one of these types of health insurance prior to 2019—at least if you had it all year.
+Otherwise, the shared responsibility payment had to be calculated in two ways.
+You were responsible for paying whichever calculation amounted to more.

-The "percentage amount" calculation is 2.5% of your income over the year's filing threshold for tax years 2016 through 2018.
-The filing threshold is how much you can earn in that year before you're required to file a tax return.
-In 2018, it was the same as the standard deduction for the 2018 tax year.
+The "percentage amount" calculation was 2.5% of your income over the year's filing threshold for tax years 2016 through 2018.
+The filing threshold was how much you could earn in that year before you were required to file a tax return.
+It was the same as the standard deduction for the 2018 tax year.